pokt-network/poktroll/docusaurus/docs/packages/pkg/appgate_server/main.md

 ## POKTRollSDK integration

-The `AppGateServer` implementation uses the [POKTRollSDK](packages/pkg/sdk/sdk.md) to interact with the Pocket Network and could be taken as a reference for how to integrate the `POKTRollSDK` with a custom `Application` or `Gateway` logic to send RPC requests to the Pocket Network.
+The `AppGate Server` implementation uses the [POKTRollSDK](packages/pkg/sdk/sdk.md) to interact with the Pocket Network.
+It can either be used directly or referenced on how the `POKTRollSDK` can be used with a custom build `Application` / `Gateway`.
+RPC requests to the Pocket Network.

-The `AppGateServer`'s own logic is responsible for:
+The `AppGate Server`'s own logic is responsible for:

 - Exposing the HTTP server that listens for incoming RPC requests.
 - Extracting the `serviceId` and `Application` address from the RPC request.
 - Calling `POKTRollSDK.GetSessionSupplierEndpoints` to get the list of `Supplier`s
-  that are allowed to serve the `Application`.
+  that are allowed to serve the `Application` at a specific point in time.
 - Selecting a `Supplier` to send the RPC request to.
 - Calling the `POKTRollSDK.SendRelay` to send the `RelayRequest` to the selected `Supplier`.
-- Returning the verified `RelayResponse` to the RPC request sender.
+- Verifying and returning the `RelayResponse` to the RPC request sender.

-While leaving the underlying Pocket Network protocol logic to the `POKTRollSDK`:
+While `POKTRollSDK` manages:

 - Being up-to-date with the latest `Session`.
 - Maintaining the list of `Supplier`s that are allowed to serve the `Application`.